 Although smoking weed is considered much safer than smoking tobacco, it can still cause respiratory problems such as chronic cough and bronchitis.
-You can decrease the risk of developing these conditions by using a vaporizer, edibles, or topical cannabis creams.
+You can decrease the risk of developing these conditions by using edibles or topical cannabis creams.

 Finally, cannabis has the potential to interact with other medications.
 It is metabolized by the CYP450 pathway in the liver, as are many other drugs.
 This could mean that you need to increase or decrease the dose of any meds you take to compensate.
 Be sure to talk to your doctor about whether this could be an issue for you.

 Indica strains are known for their relaxing, sedating effects.
 As a result, medicinal patients consume indica strains to address conditions like insomnia and chronic pain.
 They are also helpful for those trying to increase their appetite either due to eating disorders or the side effects of chemotherapy.